BackBack to missions

 Flight notes

 • Fly this as a leisure weekend, not a sprint.
-Use the courtesy car if it is available, but do not hang the whole day on racing between stops.
+Use the courtesy car if it is available, but do not hang the whole day on racing between stops, and remember the airport notes about wildlife in the area.

-• Warm-weather weekends pack the square and the lakefront—book dinner and lodging earlier than you would in a generic small-town overnight.
+• Warm-weather weekends pack the square and the lakefront, especially around festival weekends and downtown events, so book dinner and lodging earlier than you would for a generic small-town overnight.

 Why go

 That mix makes this an easy passenger sell.
-Nobody is stuck at the fence, nobody is tricked into an hour in the car, and the overnight earns itself instead of stretching a lunch stop.
+Nobody is marooned at the airport, nobody is sentenced to a long transfer, and the overnight earns itself with a walkable rhythm from late afternoon through breakfast.

 Things to do